Myanmar junta limits internet, seizes satellite TV dishes - WTMJ

 About 30 journalists arrested since the coup remain detained.
 About half of them have been charged with violating a law covering circulation of information that could hurt national security or disturb public order.
 The offense is punishable by up to three years in prison.

-In an open letter on Tuesday to Myanmar’s military government, the New York-based Committee to Protect Journalists called for “the immediate and unconditional release of all journalists detained in the aftermath of your February 1 suspension of democracy and imposition of emergency rule.”
+In an open letter to the junta this week, the New York-based Committee to Protect Journalists called for “the immediate and unconditional release of all journalists detained in the aftermath of your February 1 suspension of democracy and imposition of emergency rule.”

 The group said that since the military’s takeover, “press freedom conditions have rapidly and drastically deteriorated in your country.
 News reports indicate journalists have been beaten, shot and injured by live bullets and arbitrarily arrested and charged by security forces while merely doing their jobs of covering the demonstrations and your regime’s retaliatory clampdown.”